Non-small cell lung cancer

 Surgery in NSCLC

-The entire lung tumour as well as any adjacent lymph nodes in the chest are to be removed during surgery.
-A margin or border of healthy lung tissue must be present around the tumour when it is removed.
-A “negative margin” means that no cancer was discovered in the healthy tissue surrounding the tumour when the pathologist examined the lung or a portion of the lung that was surgically removed.
-An expert in utilising surgery to treat cancer is known as a surgical oncologist.
-To operate on lung cancer, a thoracic surgeon has received specialised training.
+The entire lung tumor as well as any adjacent lymph nodes in the chest are to be removed during surgery.
+A margin or border of healthy lung tissue must be present around the tumor when it is removed.
+A “negative margin” means that no cancer was discovered in the healthy tissue surrounding the tumor when the pathologist examined the lung or a portion of the lung that was surgically removed.
+An expert in utilizing surgery to treat cancer is known as a surgical oncologist.
+To operate on lung cancer, a thoracic surgeon has received specialized training.

 The following types of surgery may be used for NSCLC:

-• Lobectomy.
+- Lobectomy.
 The lungs have 5 lobes, 3 in the right lung and 2 in the left lung.
 A lobectomy is the removal of an entire lobe of the lung.
-It is currently thought to be the most effective type of surgery, even when the lung tumor is very small.
+It is currently thought to be the most effective type of surgery, even when the lung tumor is minimal.
 Clinical trials are underway to study if less extensive surgeries have similar outcomes for tumors that are less than or equal to 2 centimeters.

-• Segmentectomy.
-This is another way to remove the cancer when an entire lobe of the lung cannot be removed.
+- Segmentectomy: This type of procedure is another way to remove the cancer when an entire lobe of the lung cannot be removed.
 In a segmentectomy, the surgeon removes the portion of the lung where the cancer developed.
 Typically, more lung tissue and lymph nodes are removed during a segmentectomy compared to a wedge resection.

 Radiation therapy

-High energy x-rays or other particles are used in radiation therapy to kill cancer cells.
+High-energy x-rays or other particles are used in radiation therapy to kill cancer cells.
 You will visit a radiation oncologist if you require radiation therapy.
-A physician who specialises in administering radiation treatment to treat cancer is known as a radiation oncologist.
+A physician who specializes in administering radiation treatment to treat cancer is known as a radiation oncologist.
 External-beam radiation therapy, or radiation delivered from a machine outside the body, is the most used form of radiation therapy.
 A radiation therapy regimen, often known as a schedule, typically has a predetermined number of sessions spread out over a predetermined amount of time.
-This can last anywhere from a few days to several weeks.
+This period can last anywhere from a few days to several weeks.

 Stereotactic radiation therapy may be used as an alternative to surgery for some patients with Stage I NSCLC or those who are unable to undergo surgery.